 If the top hashtag has no relevance to you, don’t jump on the bandwagon, but if a hashtag applies to your work, your interests, or writing in general, send a tweet using it.
 Others engaging with the hashtag may see your tweet and become interested in following you.

 Unlike Facebook and Twitter, LinkedIn is meant for business use, which means you can more openly promote yourself.
 However, you still want to avoid overloading prospective clients with too much information at once.

 - Make one entry for freelance work, and include just the highlights instead of listing every client you’ve ever worked for in the experience section.
 In the description section, discuss what services you offer clients.
-LinkedIn allows you to add media to your work information, so you can include links to your portfolio or slideshows of your work.
+LinkedIn allows you to add media to your work information, so include links to your portfolio or slideshows of your work.

 - In your bio, make sure to be specific about what freelance work you do.
 If you specialize in technical writing, or if you have experience in website design, make that clear.
 Don’t just describe yourself as a freelancer.